caldempsey/docker-notebook-spark-s3/README.md

 ## Docker Compose Configuration

 Customize the Docker Compose file for your specific requirements and use cases.
+The base cluster is configured to require 6GB RAM.
+Your notebook will thank you for increasing the RAM allocated to Docker OOTB.

 ---